csmertx/csmertx.github.io/content/About/csmertx.md

 - Skateboarding Stereotypes

-    - Speaking of stereos: Famous person Jason Lee (My Name Is Earl, Mallrats, etc.) is a professional skateboarder, actor, filmmaker, and photographer that rode for Blind Skateboards, and founded Stereo Skateboards.
-He has one of the best 360 flips too.
+    - Speaking of stereos.
+Jason Lee (My Name Is Earl, Mallrats, etc.) is a professional skateboarder, actor, filmmaker, and photographer that rode for Blind Skateboards, and founded Stereo Skateboards.

 ## Unsolicited non-fiction book recommendations